-After changing an option, press c to configure then press g to generate.
-The makefile/IDE project is now updated with the newly selected options.
-Alternately, you can set these parameters on the command line with cmake:
+After changing an option, press c to configure, then press g to generate.
+The Makefile is now updated with the newly selected options.
+You can also set these parameters on the command line with cmake:

 '''

-cmake $HOME/devel/hoomd -DENABLE_CUDA=on
+cmake $HOME/devel/hoomd -DENABLE_CUDA=ON

 '''

-Options that specify library versions only take effect on a clean invocation of cmake.
-To set these options, first remove CMakeCache.txt and then run cmake and specify these options on the command line:
+Options that specify library versions only take effect on a clean invocation of CMake.
+To set these options, first remove CMakeCache.txt and then run CMake and specify these options on the command line:

 - PYTHON_EXECUTABLE Specify which python to build against.
-Example: /usr/bin/python2. - Default: python3 or python detected on \$PATH - $\bullet \ \ CUDA_TOOLKIT_ROOT_DIR \ \ Specify \ the \ root \ direction \ of \ the \ CUDA \ installation.$
+Example: /usr/bin/python3. - Default: python3 or python detected on \$PATH - CUDA_TOOLKIT_ROOT_DIR Specify the root direction of the CUDA installation.